-I found a lot of scrappy notes, emails, subject outlines, and even a couple of poems!
-There were a few drafts of articles I never fully finished so I added 16 of them to the 'Unfinished Meanwhiles' list.
-I also released 17 previously unpublished 'Meanwhiles' most of which were fully formed articles that I simply chose not to publish at the time.
+I also went through the "Meanwhile" folder on my computer and found a lot of scrappy notes, emails, subject outlines, and even a couple of poems!
+There were a few drafts of articles I never fully finished, so I added 16 of them to the "Unfinished Meanwhiles" list.
+I also published 17 previously unpublished "Meanwhiles," most of which were fully formed articles that I didn't publish back when they were written for various reasons.

 Below is the full list of 'Meanwhile' articles dating back to 1997.
 There is also a list of 'Unfinished Meanwhiles'

 2007Thank you and goodnight : Bidding a fond farewell to 'Meanwhile.'